 The next step requires to you send a S2S API request.
 See the Server-to-Server API Basics page for information about interacting with our APIs.

-Verify that the Oculus ID that is being sent from the client valid by sending the nonce and Oculus ID to the following S2S API.
-Please see the Users, Friends, and Relationships page for more information on retrieving the Oculus ID.
+https://graph.oculus.com/user_nonce_validate endpoint to verify that the Oculus ID from the client is valid.
+See the Users, Friends, and Relationships page for more information on retrieving the Oculus ID.

 $ curl -d "access_token=$APP_ACCESSTOKEN" -d "nonce=$NONCE" -d “user_id=$USER_ID” https://graph.oculus.com/user_nonce_validate

 The request returns a verification of the nonce.
 For example: